 The BCHR Executive Committee consists of the Registrars for the following health regulatory colleges:

-- Cynthia Johansen, BC College of Nursing Professionals, Chair
+- Cynthia Johansen, BC College of Nurses and Midwives, Chair

 - Kathy Corbett, College of Occupational Therapists of BC, Vice-Chair

-- Andrea Kowaz, College of Psychologists of BC, Secretary
+- Chris Hacker, College of Dental Surgeons of BC, Secretary

 - Heidi Oetter, College of Physicians and Surgeons of BC, Treasurer